Introduction to NumPy Library in Python

 If the array contains three dimensions, then the value will be 3.

 Ndarrays support the shape attribute to get the shape of an array.
-It returns the result in a tuple telling the types of entries in all dimensions of a ndarray.
+It returns the result in a tuple, which indicates the number of entries in each dimension of a ndarray.
 For example, the output (2,3) states 2 types of entries on axis 0 and 3 types of entries for axis = 1.

 np_array.shape